ru4/datasciencecoursera/getdataproject/README.md

-This script uses data from "Human Activity Recognition Using Smartphones Dataset" please downloaded and unzip it and puth the resulted "UCI HAR Dataset" folder in your working directory then run run_analysis.R. the script will output the resuled tidy data to your working directory "/TidyDataSet.txt".
+This script uses data from "Human Activity Recognition Using Smartphones Dataset" please downloaded and unzip it and put the resulted "UCI HAR Dataset" folder in your working directory then run run_analysis.R. the script will output the resuled tidy data to your working directory "/TidyDataSet.txt".